jtruong2/career-development-curriculum/module_four/post_grad_plan.md

 ## #2: Longterm Career Plan: What are your career goals?
 Where do you want to go in your career?

-I see myself climbing the tech ladder and becoming a senior or principle engineer.

 Reflect on this [narrative rule described by Emma Coats, former Pixar story artist](http://storyshots.tumblr.com/post/25032057278/22-storybasics-ive-picked-up-in-my-time-at-pixar):

 	Come up with your ending before you figure out your middle.
 Seriously.